AnushkaJiah/E-Commerce-Websitee/README.md

   - Back to top button
   - Footer with legal links and copyright

-## 🌐 Live Demo
-👉 For the full experience, check the [Live Demo](https://anushkajiah.github.io/E-Commerce-Website/)

 ## 🎥 Preview

 Here’s a quick look at the project: